xregistry/spec/core/spec.md

 - Type: String
 - Description: The version of this specification that the serialization adheres to
-  TODO: "serialization" or "Registry"?
-Can a reg support more than one version?
 - Constraints:
+  - REQUIRED in responses, OPTIONAL in requests
-  - REQUIRED
+  - REQUIRED in document view
-  - MUST be a non-empty string
   - MUST be a read-only attribute in API view
+  - MUST be non-empty
+  - an implementation of this specification MUST only support one version of this specification per server endpoint
 - Examples:
   - `1.0`